wobsoriano/nestjs-clerk/README.md

 CLERK_SECRET_KEY=sk_******
 ```

-Import the `ClerkModule` into the root module and configure it with your Clerk API keys.
+Import the `ClerkModule` into the root module.

 ```ts
 import { Module } from '@nestjs/common';